SuperfieldCU/ConsistentLocalizationRecom/README.md

 The mod was developed and tested using the OpenKH Mod Manager.
 It works both with patching the files directly and using Panacea.

 ## Links
-The games in the Kingdom Hearts HD I.5+II.5 ReMIX collection are supported by the OpenKH Mod Manager and can install mods directly via GitHub repos.
-The Consistent Localization mods for these games can be installed either through GitHub or with patch files downloaded from Nexus Mods, and (other than KH2) should produce identical results regardless of which is used (although using the GitHub version is generally recommended).
+The four playable games in the Kingdom Hearts HD I.5+II.5 ReMIX collection and Dream Drop Distance HD are supported by the OpenKH Mod Manager and can install mods directly via GitHub repos.
+This means that the Consistent Localization mods for these games can be installed either through GitHub or with patch files downloaded from Nexus Mods, and (other than KH2) should produce identical results regardless of which is used (although using the GitHub version is generally recommended).
 The remainder of the mod series cannot be directly installed via GitHub repos and there's not yet a compelling reason to host them anywhere but on Nexus Mods.

 | Mod | GitHub | Nexus Mods |
 | --- | --- | --- |